Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 It is a well-known problem that ATAC-seq datasets usually contain a large percentage of reads (30~80%) that are derived from mitochondrial DNA because it is nucleosome-free and thus very accessible to Tn5 insertion.
 Since the whole mitochondrial genome is accessible throughout cells, these reads are discarded in the computational analysis and thus represent a waste of sequencing resources.
 The Omni-ATAC method uses detergents to remove mitochondria from the samples prior to sequencing and is likely to be accessible for most researchers.

+### 7. Tn5 bias

+Hyperactive Tn5 transposase are used for the development of ATAC-seq library.
+The Tn5 transposase are found to biasly prefer the interaction to a certain pattern which can be observed in the fastqc result.
+Additionally, Tn5 intorduces a 9bp bias in which the Tn5 transposes cuts 4/5bp further then the 5' end of Read1 and Read2 so we need to furhter extend the reads for the region to collect the accurate interaction site of Tn5 with the accessible region.
+This means in order to have the read start site reflecting the centre of where Tn5 bound, the reads on the positive strand should be shifted 4 bp to the right and reads on the negative strands should be shifted 5 bp to the left as in Buenrostro et al. 2013.

 ---

 # Pipeline for ATAC-seq